 I found it easy to while away a morning at the famous Atwater Market.
 On my way round I was offered many samples before buying, giving me the opportunity to try some new things and forcing me to reassess how much I could fit into my suitcase!
 I also found many of the stallholders were keen to chat about their craft, making it not just a tasting experience but more of an immersion in an important aspect of local life.

-A land of vast, stunning mountain ranges, a coastline dotted with tidewater glaciers, untouched beaches awash with driftwood - Alaska (4) feels incredibly remote.
-As increasing swathes of the world become popularised with visitors, Alaska maintains the feel of a true frontier with a unique blend of American, Native American and Russian culture.
+A land of vast, stunning mountain ranges, a coastline dotted with tidewater glaciers, untouched beaches awash with driftwood — Alaska (4) feels incredibly remote.
+As increasing swathes of the world become popularized with visitors, Alaska maintains the feel of a true frontier with a unique blend of American, Native American and Russian culture.

 Our flight took us from Homer, on the southwest side of the Kenai Peninsula, to Katmai National Park — our location for doing some grizzly bear watching on the beaches.
 We flew over mountains, glaciers and active volcanoes, and over pools of steamy emerald water surrounded by deep snow.
 Soon the coastline came into view, a vista of sand beyond a narrow valley of steep mountains.
 We stepped out of the aircraft and onto the beach as two bears looked over, then walked directly past us.
 My heart started to pound with excitement as I saw the bears pass us and make their way into the grasses.
 We were a group of ten with two guides, a size that meant we were perfectly safe to view them in this way.

 We made our way across to a solitary female digging for clams in the sand.
-Walking towards a bear certainly goes against human instinct but we got close and watched her feasting for a good 15 minutes - she didn’t even look at us.
-My eyes occasionally turned away from the bear to take in our surroundings - steep mountains, rocky coastline, the ocean.
+Walking toward a bear certainly goes against human instinct but we got close and watched her feasting for a good 15 minutes — she didn’t even look at us.
+My eyes occasionally turned away from the bear to take in our surroundings — steep mountains, rocky coastline, the ocean.
 For someone who loves scenery and wildlife, this was the highlight of a truly memorable trip.

 I had been told that the eastern coast of Newfoundland (5) was one of the best possible places to see an iceberg.
 So it was with a sense of intrigue that I drove north from the regional capital St John's.

 The town I was headed for was Twillingate, the self-proclaimed 'Iceberg Capital of the World'.
-Twillingate turned out to be an attractive fishing community with a bustling little harbour and a picturesque collection of colourful buildings.
+Twillingate turned out to be an attractive fishing community with a bustling little harbor and a picturesque collection of colorful buildings.
 It was friendly and the local people were particularly welcoming, informing me of good places to eat out and providing some background on the icebergs that have made their town famous.
 Each spring thousands of icebergs arrive from the Arctic and travel silently down the coast, passing close to the town in a stretch of water known as Iceberg Alley.
-Sculptured into incredible angular shapes and ranging in colour from snow-white to deepest aquamarine, they made for quite a sight.
+Sculptured into incredible angular shapes and ranging in color from snow-white to deepest aquamarine, they made for quite a sight.
 That was it.
 My interest had been piqued.

 The next day I went out in a small group on a sea kayak tour and was immediately taken by the scale and majesty of the icebergs.
-Paddling close to them, I was able to appreciate their variety of shapes and sizes - but was keen to keep a certain distance.
+Paddling close to them, I was able to appreciate their variety of shapes and sizes — but was keen to keep a certain distance.
 It was, after all, one of the huge icebergs from this area that sank the Titanic in 1912.
 Nowadays they pose less of a risk to shipping but are still so plentiful that locals put them to good use creating their own line of drinks including Iceberg lemonade, vodka and rum.
-As I sampled the popular Iceberg beer that evening, I reflected on an fantastic day.
+As I sampled the popular Iceberg beer that evening, I reflected on a fantastic day.